rauc-lab/being/docs/concepts.rst

    # Making the connections
    a | b | c

    # Determining the execution order.
-One initial block of the network suffices
+One initial block of the network
+   # suffices (vertex discovery)
    execOrder = determine_execution_order([b])

    # Executing a single cycle with some data